-INTERESTING CLIPPINGS FOUND WHILE PREPARING THE
+INTERESTING CLIPPINGS FOUND WHILE PREPARING THE ARCHIVES OF

 WESTERN STATES JEWISH HISTORY

 Note: Western States Jewish History Journal often has items of special interest as demonstrated below.
 These were published in Volume 38, #2.